syncfusion-content/javascript-docs/js/Autocomplete/Concepts-and-Features/Behavior-Settings.md

 The following image is the output for **AutoComplete** control that filters list items based on the **endswith** option.

-{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img1.png" Caption="AutoComplete using "endswith" filterType"%}
+{% include image.html url="/js/Autocomplete/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img1.png" Caption="AutoComplete using endswith filterType"%}

 ## AutoFill